Scanning is how Pope Tech finds accessibility issues on courses.

 - Next is the actual scan, or accessibility evaluation of the content.

-What Last event, Last scan, and Progress means
+What Last scan, Syncing, and Scanning mean

 - Syncing – This means the course is currently syncing.
 When it has found all the content blocks, the progress will change to Scanning.

 Scanning means Pope Tech is doing the accessibility evaluation.
 There are three scanning statuses: